 The Center for Advanced Transportation Technology Laboratory (CATT Lab) was created in order to respond to the significant changes brought about by the increasing use of advanced technologies in the transportation and homeland security field.
-A permanent staff of ITS professionals, affiliated faculty of the Department of Civil Engineering, and more than 50 undergraduate and graduate students support cutting edge research in the areas of ITS technology, systems and software design, serious games, data fusion, data visualization, incident management, and user interface design.
+A permanent staff of ITS professionals, affiliated faculty of the Department of Civil and Environmental Engineering, and more than 50 undergraduate and graduate students support cutting edge research in the areas of ITS technology, systems and software design, serious games, data fusion, data visualization, incident management, and user interface design.
 CATT Lab works directly with state and local governments, federal agencies, private industry, and the department of homeland security to develop leading edge transportation and software systems.
 This multi-disciplinary research facility includes students and full-time faculty from civil, mechanical, electrical, and computer engineering along with geography, art, telecommunications, computer science, and digital entertainment departments.

 The Nano and Micro Fabrication Laboratory (FabLab) is a Class 1000 research cleanroom.
 The lab supports research and development programs in nano science and technology, micro-electromechanical systems, semiconductors, materials and devices for electronics, bioscience and bioengineering, and sensor/actuator systems.
 There are three separate clean rooms in FabLab covering a total area of approximately 10,000 square feet.
 The largest and cleanest lab is the Research Clean Room, a 6,600 square foot, Class 1000 laboratory.
 The rest of the lab space is divided among the Teaching Lab, the Exploratory Lab, and the SEM Room.The cutting-edge facility and equipment are open to users from the University of Maryland, area companies, other universities, and government labs.